GAME DESIGN · EXPERIENCE DESIGN

 What numbers look similar if some parts are covered?

+After a short discussion, we listed these numbers that the shapes are not that unique: 1, 3, 4, 7, 8, 9.
 Then we collected 3, 4, 9 to be the numbers of the passcode.
 There were also alternatives like 4, 7, 8 and 7, 8, 9.
 Since we have decided the three numbers, we started to draft the arrangement.

 INSTALLATION